 - Intensive farming practices are cruel to animals; though UK farm animals enjoy generally better welfare standards.

-Many environmentalists think that the growth in meat-eating worldwide, especially red meat, lies at the heart of unsustainability.
+Many environmentalists think that the growth in meat-eating worldwide, especially red meat, beef most of all, lies at the heart of unsustainability.

 Human beings, the livestock to feed us, and the crops to feed the livestock, are driving out the competition, squeezing wild animals and ecosystems into smaller and smaller remnants of the earth’s surface.